NEUROSCIENCE FOR COACHES, EDUCATORS, PROFESSIONALS

 My clients include MIT, Google, Stanford, the FBI, Northwestern University, Alberta Children's Hospital, and the UC San Diego School of Medicine.
 I've trained in monasteries with meditation masters from India, Africa, and Vietnam, and spent years as an intelligence analyst before becoming a neuroscience educator.

-I currently collaborate with MIT's Global Humanities Initiative and the University of Algarve on research exploring the intersection of neuroscience, AI, and human flourishing.
+I currently collaborate with MIT's Global Humanities Initiative and CheckIt Learning to help with research exploring the intersection of neuroscience, AI, and human flourishing.
 I work clinically with brain mapping and neurofeedback for clients from age 4 to 65+.
-And I run the Neuro Wisdom Collective, a global community where coaches, therapists, and leaders learn to ground their expertise in peer-reviewed science.
+And I teach the applied neuroscience mini-course, How to teach emotion regulation so even skeptics use it

 My graduate research at New York University and fieldwork at the NYU Phelps lab for neuroscience research, the NYU Institute for Prevention Science and Yeshiva University's Albert Einstein College of Medicine focused on the cross-section of self-directed neuroplasticity, emotion regulation, family emotional climates, and empathy.
 My clients include MIT, Google, Stanford University, the FBI, Northwestern University, Alberta Children’s Hospital, the University of California San Diego School of Medicine, as well as therapists, coaches, educational consultants, district superintendents, CEOs, yoga instructors, osteopaths, and many more.